+Changing our eating habits is the start to a new healthy life.
 Lately I started to change my diet step by step.
 I wanted to see the results on my health short term so I can decided how to change my lifestyle, food habits.
-I have tried a week without meat, lowering the sugar and eating only white meat.
-The feeling was different every week, but I must say I loved the week without meat.
+Two weeks ago I abstained of eating any sort of meat, the following week it was only white meat, and this week is drinks with low amount of sugar.
+Mixed feelings arise every week as I felt part of my goodies were being avoided, but I must say I loved the week without meat.

 Kissuanga is a traditional drink consumed by Ovimbundu people in Angola.
 You can make it into any type you would like, but in Angola the most common ones are corn and pineapple.
-The secret to the drink is to let it ferment exactly for two days.
+The secret to the drink is to allow to ferment exactly for two days.
 If you go beyond that it will become something else we call kimbombo, which has an alcohol content higher.
+And yes, sugar is absolutely necessary for the fermentation process.

-Today we will make the pineapple kissangua.
-The drink is quite beneficial to health as are most of the fermented drinks.
+The recipe of the day as you may know from the tittle of the blog is pineapple kissangua, instead of corn.
+Although the corn kissangua is delicious, I find it too strong for people who are not used to fermented drinks.
+Kissagua is quite beneficial to health as are most of the fermented drinks.
 This is mainly due to the presence of probiotics.
 These are bacteria and yeast which contribute to a healthy digestion, immune system, weight loss and healthy skin.
 Probiotics are also a great to fight food borne illnesses.
-Additionally to add the foods containing them have a very characteristic taste which makes it irresistible not to eat it.
+Additionally to add the foods containing them have a very characteristic taste which makes it impossible not to eat it.
+Just remember of your cheese.

 So please, grab your pen and paper to add this to the list of drinks you would like to try.
 It is a drink that requires very little effort, and you will take the most out of the pineapple by using its peel.
+This is the part I enjoy when doing kissangua you avoid throwing away the peels.
 Additionally kissangua will make your stomach will be glad.

 - 4 cups water